bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Okay, then we get to how do you actually get Bitcoin onto RSK?
 And after that, how do you get RSK coin back to Bitcoin?
 By the way, RSK coin is called Bitcoin on RSK or RBTC.
-RBTC is not a subreddit with
+RBTC is not a subreddit

 Speaker 1: 00:08:50

-so much censorship.
+it’s so much censorship.

 Speaker 0: 00:08:51